redddddsu/Review-ai/README.md

 # Review-ai

-Uses sentiment analysis to determine the review input from the user that is positive or negative.
-The webscraper scraps information off of Yelp that tracks of the review score and the actual the review.
+It uses sentiment analysis to determine whether the review input from the user is positive or negative.
+The web scraper scraps Yelp information that tracks the review score and the actual review.